-As your life situations change, so do your life insurance needs.
-That's why it's vital to keep your life insurance policy up to date by reviewing it regularly with a financial professional.
+As your life situations change, so can your life insurance needs.
+That's why it can be vital to keep your life insurance policy up to date by reviewing it regularly with a financial professional.
 Here are some important factors to consider when looking over your policy.

 You should plan to meet with a financial professional at least once a year.
 Doing this can help you make sure your policy is still right for your needs and that the information you have on file is still accurate.
 You should also review your policy whenever something major occurs in your life.
 Some changes that should prompt a review include: